Is Overeating Anonymous Right for You? Pros and Cons Explained

 With that being said, I do not think you need to pick between Overeaters Anonymous and some other eating disorder treatment approach.

-Obviously I would agree on this point.
+I would agree on this point.

-Overall, to conclude this opinion piece I’ll offer an opinion.
+Overall, to conclude this opinion piece, I’ll offer an opinion.

 Try Overeaters Anonymous.
 See if it gels with you.
 But don’t get too stuck on abstinence.
 There are other treatments available that have different flavors and underlying belief structures.

-Get exposure to those treatments too!
+Get exposure to those treatments, too!

-About the Author
+About the author

 Jared Levenson is a former binge eating wrestler turned Zen Buddhist Monk, Internal Family Systems counselor and nutrition wellness coach.
 He's helped hundreds of people through universal meal principles and internal family systems to make peace with food, stop binge eating, and find true health and wholeness.